fent/node-ytdl-core/README.md

 #### Event: response
 * [`http.ServerResponse`](https://nodejs.org/api/http.html#http_class_http_serverresponse) - Response.

 Emitted when the video response has been found and has started downloading.
-Can be used to get the size of download.
-This is also emitted if there is an error with the download or it needs to reconnect to YouTube.
+Can be used to get the size of the download.
+This is not emitted if there is an error with the download or it needs to reconnect to YouTube, although it is emitted after it has reconnected.

 #### Event: progress
 * `number` - Chunk length.